Shahid718/Programming-Phase-field-in-Fortran/README.md

 ## **Computational Tools**

-The simulations were performed on the system with following details
+The simulations were performed on the system with the following details:

 |                OS      |      Compilers and versions               |  Integrated graphics library  |  Output graphics library   |
 | -----------------------| ----------------------------------------- |------------------------------ |----------------------------|